ThomasVDD/RaspiWiFi/Readme.txt

 might use while connected through a network.

 RaspiWiFi has been
-tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.
+tested with the Raspberry Pi B+, Raspberry Pi 3, Raspberry Pi 4 and Raspberry Pi Zero W.